ru-fix/corounit/readme.md

 ## Corounit plugins
 Corounit Test Engine provide extension point for test execution lifecycle.

+* Create `CorounitConfig` object in your test module package.
 * Use JVM ServiceLoader mechanism.
+Define `ru.fix.corounit.engine.CorounitPlugin` entry within META-INF/services.
 You can tak a look at  `corounit-allure` module.
-* Create `CorounitConfig` object in your test module package.

-Object `CorounitConfig` should implement `CorounitPlugin` interface.
+Object `CorounitConfig` should implement `CorounitPlugin` interface or `CorounitPluginsProvider` interface.
 Put this object in subpackage of any of the test classes.

-Override any methods that you want to.
+Override any methods of `CorounitPlugin` that you want to.
+Or define list of plugins by impemening `CorounitPluginsProvider` interface.
-For example you can start mocking server before all test cases and shutdown after all test cases complete.
+For example, you can start mocking server before all test cases and shutdown after all test cases complete.

 ```kotlin
 package base.pacakge.of.the.project